If you have been using low-quality, illegal add-ons to watch TV shows and movies on Kodi, STOP!

 TV Land is a Viacom-owned cable and satellite channel in the U.S that’s been running for more than 20 years.

-Its bread-and-butter is television series.
+Its bread-and-butter are television series.
 It offers an enjoyable mix of new and classic shows.
 You’ll also find the odd limited theatrical release movie and original series.

 Plex is Kodi’s great rival, with most users committing to one of the two apps.
 So, if you’re a Kodi user, why should you install Plex on Kodi?

-Well, you’ll get access to Plex’s unofficial channels, which will massively increase the amount of content you have available to you.
+Well, you’ll gain access to Plex’s unofficial channels, which will massively increase the amount of content you have available to you.

-400 hours of video uploaded every minute, 5 billion videos on the platform, and 50 million content creators.
+YouTube boasts 400 hours of video uploaded every minute, 5 billion videos on the platform, and 50 million content creators.
+Just install the YouTube add-on already.

 17. Adult Swim